 About Dr Lynette Maguire:

-Dr Lynette Maguire is a popular Marriage Celebrant on the Sunshine Coast, who is fascinated with people and behaviours prompting her to attain her first University degree majoring in Psychology (2010).
-Lynette has been a marriage celebrant for 15 years and is known for her genuine, high energy and fun, modern ceremonies.
+Dr Lynette Maguire is a popular Marriage Celebrant on the Sunshine Coast, who is fascinated with people and behaviours prompting her to attain her first University degree majoring in Psychology (2010) and her PhD (2015).
+Lynette has been a marriage celebrant for 18 years and is known for her genuine, high energy and fun, modern ceremonies.